Free Things to Do that the Whole Family Will Enjoy!

 Barnes & Noble hosts a Saturday reading program.
 Every Saturday a book is read and there is a free activity.

 Visit the Landing Pad children’s play and rest area at the Landings on Airport Thruway.
-Then enjoy in a frozen treat at the adjacent Sweet Frog Frozen Yogurt Shop.
+Then enjoy a frozen treat at the adjacent Freeze Frame Yogurt Shop.

 Visit the Under the Sea play area at Peachtree Mall.
 Located next to Macy’s.

-Disclaimer: This contest is provided for informational purposes only as a service of Muscogee Moms LLC.
+Disclaimer: This content is provided for informational purposes only as a service of Muscogee Moms LLC.
 Please call ahead and confirm the hours and admission fees (if any) before going.